AdriaMartiComas/cms-server-file/README.md

 # CMS Server File

+**Warning: This project is in its initial development phase.**
+Expect changes and evolving features.
+Contributions are welcome, but please understand that the project is under active development.

+## Description:

 This app is a server for a content management system.
 It is a RESTful API that allows users to create, read, update, and delete content.
 The content is stored in a MongoDB database and can be accessed by users with the appropriate permissions.